IRA Charitable Rollover

 - This giving opportunity is extended only through the end of 2013.

 For more information or for sample form letters to simplify the IRA Charitable Rollover gift process, please contact Anthony Chimera, Vice President for Institutional Advancement via email or by calling 312-662-4031.
-Please consult with your advisors to determine if this is the best gift for you.
+Learn more about how the 2013 tax legislation affects your unique situation and please consult with your advisors to determine if this is the best gift for you.